 While the scope of the restriction is not clear based on the information provided in the announcement or in the published intention, additive uses of BPA in general, but possibly including hardeners formulated with BPA, are anticipated to be subject to the proposed restriction.
 Where applicable, Epoxy Europe members have, or are in the process of, reformulating such products in line with market developments.
 Epoxy Europe will follow-up with UBA to better understand the reference to limits for release rates of BPA to the environment from articles.
 Based on data produced by Epoxy Europe and provided to the UBA, releases of BPA from articles is minimal.
 Recent modelling studies, also shared with UBA, have shown that less than 1% of the emissions to the environment are related to polymerised materials.
 Any data available in the value chain that further corroborates this aspect should be provided to the process (see below).

-Epoxy Europe communication on the draft EFSA opinion on the “Re-evaluation of the risks to public health related to the presence of bisphenol A (BPA) in foodstuffs”
+Epoxy Europe views on the “Re-evaluation of the risks to public health related to the presence of bisphenol A (BPA) in foodstuffs”

 METHODS FOR BPA MEASUREMENT